Click on

 |

-childhood ?
-This is a classic Kiel Kraft Hurricane to be
+This is a classic Kiel

-flown by control, line made some time in the 1970s.
-It is
+Kraft Hurricane to be flown by control, line made some time

-complete except for its missing canopy.
-The engine turns
+in the 1970s.
+It is complete except for its missing canopy.

-the glow plugs are still available today and if you have the
+fuel and even the glow plugs are still available today and

 immense amount of power for a tiny engine.